View our Adoption Process Video Below!

 for a "meet and greet" to see how well they get along.

 -One of our Home Visit Specialists will contact you to schedule a home visit.
-Potential adopters should live within 30 minutes of our facility.
+Potential adopters should live local to the shelter.

 5. A staff member will contact you with the adoption decision.